decred/dcrdocs/docs/faq/proof-of-stake/pos-general-faq.md

 In case the buying window is full, meaning there are more tickets being bought than there are available to be mined, the ticketfee will be used to determine which tickets get put into the pool.
 The tickets with the highest ticketfee will be selected by the miners.

 Fees are calculated in DCR per kilobyte.
-Since a ticket is only abour 300bytes in size, the actual fees you pay will be lower than what you set as the specific fee amount.
+Since a ticket is only about 300bytes in size, the actual fees you pay will be lower than what you set as the specific fee amount.

 Both txfees and ticketfees will not be returned when a ticket votes, expires, or misses a vote.